nickp10/mcubed-persistence/README.md

 Changelog
 ----
+Changes from 2.0.0 to 2.1.0
+* Added the ability to delete application keys and tables from the command line interface.

 Changes from 1.0.0 to 2.0.0
 * IDs (UUID version 4) will automatically be added to all records created via the POST request.
 Any manually specified IDs will be overwritten.
 * The POST request will return the created object including the generated ID as opposed to returning nothing.